 Another port you can travel to from Italy is the port of Patras, situated in the northern Peloponnese.
 This city is the third largest port of Greece which has great road connections to cities all across Greece, including Athens (3 hours by train) as well as ferry connections to the islands of Kefalonia and Ithaka.
 From one of three ports close to Athens (Piraeus, Lavrio and Rafina), you can take ferries to numerous popular Greek islands (Mykonos, Santorini, Kos, Rhodes, Crete etc).

 The island of Corfu, the part of the Ionian islands, can be reached from Italy by ferry during the summer season.
 This island with some of the Greece's most beautiful beaches is one of the most visited Mediterranean summer destinations.

 The prices of the ferry tickets depend on your departure and arrival points, the duration of the trip, the kind of ticket you buy as well as the company you choose.

 It's usually a good idea to book your ferry ahead, especially on high season dates (June, July, August) and if you want a cabin or taking a car with you.

 Therefore it is well worth booking in advance on sites like Direct Ferries.
 Booking online is very easy and when boarding the ferry you need to present your ID and booking confirmation.

-For those who prefer plan travel there are numerous flights available between Italian destinations and Greece.
+For those who prefer flying there are numerous flights available between Italian destinations and Greece.

 The port of Brindisi is the most southern Italian port and has the most options when it comes to taking a ferry to Greece.
 From this port you can take a ferry to Ionian islands (Corfu, Sami, Zakynthos) and Greek mainland (Igoumenitsa and Patras).
 There are regular departures in mid and high season to match the demand for locals and tourists.